2. Artificial intelligence (AI) deployed at the point of need

 From 2009–2019, part-time enrollment in the U.S. only fell by 1%.4 In even better news, graduate enrollment has grown 2.1%, maintaining the 2.7% upward trend from the fall of 2020.5

 As enrollment gathers natural, post-lockdown momentum, institutions must support student needs, and that’s where 5G and AI in education play a key role.
-With technology advancements, undergraduate and graduate educators can lend precise student support, giving colleges the ability to reach students "at the point of need."6 AI can analyze data and activity on student systems like Blackboard to pinpoint patterns and recommend adjustments.
+With 5G technology advancements in education, undergraduate and graduate educators can lend precise student support, giving colleges the ability to reach students "at the point of need."6 AI can analyze data and activity on student systems like Blackboard to pinpoint patterns and recommend adjustments.
 It can also suggest individual projects for students based on their schedules and interests.
 With their ability to handle massive amounts of data, 5G networks power AI so that institutions can improve retention and course success rates more efficiently.

 3. Extended reality (XR) for immersive learning